-You should take some time every day (usually first thing in the morning) to talk with your child(ren) about any dreams they may have had.
+Make some time to talk with your child(ren) about any dreams they may have had (best is first thing in the morning).
 This should be done for all ages, but after the age of six or so particular attention to the dream world becomes another means by which their feeling dimension grows.
+As they review their dreams, you can remind them of the kind of breath best matched to particular emotions.
 There are many ways to help them notice their dreams:

 - Sharing dreams.
 Simply talking about dreams and the kind of dreams your child(ren) had is an obvious and effective way to heighten awareness of this dimension.
-Start by doing this every day or so for about a month.
+Start by doing this as often as you can for about a month.
 This regularity of attention to the dream world will heighten their awareness of their dreams.
 Some children will have trouble remembering their dreams or will tell you that they don't dream.
-Have those children say to themselves before retiring, "I will remember my dreams when I wake up."
+Have those children take a breath before retiring while wanting, "I will remember my dreams when I wake up."
 Tell them that, although it may take a while, this will help them in remembering their dreams. - 2) Dream diary.
 Have your children write about their dreams in a special book.
 If they design the book themselves, this can add to their interest in the diary.
 They may wish to add illustrations.
-Many cultures have given so much energy and attention to their dream world that the two worlds are seen to mutually influence one another. - 3) Wake up and write.
-Have your children set their alarm for 4:30 a.m. (a time during which they would most likely be dreaming).
+Many cultures have given so much energy and attention to their dream world that the two worlds are seen to mutually influence one another.
+Hmmm.... - 3) Wake up and write.
+If they are interested, have your children set their alarm for 4:30 a.m. (a time during which they would most likely be dreaming).
 Instruct them to recall their dreams as soon as they wake up.
 They should turn on a special light and write down any dream they might be having or can remember in the fullest detail possible on a special pad of paper.
 After doing this a few times they will likely become accustomed to waking up and writing about their dreams, and they will abandon the crutch of the alarm clock. - 4) Intend to dream.
 Have your children choose a dream subject.
-It could be something fairly ordinary that they would like to do, or a place that they would like to go to (such as Disneyland).
+It could be something fairly ordinary that they would like to do, or a place that they would like to go to (such as grandma's or Disneyland).
 Alternatively, they can choose to try something that they can't do in the regular waking state (such as flying).
-First, let them talk about the intentional dream they want to have, and then ask them to think about the dream they intend to have when they go to sleep.
+First, let them talk about the intentional dream they want to have, and then ask them to visualize the dream and breathe their intention to have it when they go to sleep.
 Let them know that this can be a very difficult exercise and even lots of adults are not able to do it.
 Just let them know it is a fun way of experimenting with dreams and dreaming.